ruby/ruby/sample/trick2018/04-colin/remarks.markdown

 ruby name_of_test_file.rb
 ```

 To create a test, call 🤔 with two arguments.
 The first is a string describing what this tests, the second argument is the test assertion.
 If the assertion is truthy, the test passes.
-If the assertion if falsy, the test fails.
+If the assertion is falsy, the test fails.

 ```
 string_1 = "Hello world!"